 Who are Bodo and Herto?
 Or first of all -should we say- where are Bodo and Herto?

 Bodo and Herto are key fossils to understand the emergence of our species Homo sapiens.
-Probably the ancient populations of Bodo (‘archaic Homo sapiens’) could have been distant relatives of the Herto modern sapiens populations in the same area.
+Probably the ancient populations of Bodo (archaic Homo sapiens) could have been distant relatives of the Herto modern humans populations in the same area.

-And the middle Awash is a key site to understand Human Evolution: many other ancient hominin specimens were found there, such as Ardipithecus kadabba, A. ramidus, Australopithecus afarensis, Au. garhi and Au. anamensis.
+The Middle Awash is a key site to understand human evolution: many other early hominin specimens were found there from different species such as Ardipithecus kadabba, A. ramidus, Australopithecus afarensis, Au. garhi and Au. anamensis.

-Bodo is a cranium dated to 600 Ka.
-It is one of the first archaic specimens we can consider closer to Homo sapiens, likely an ancestor of the modern human populations that appear in East Africa 200 K years ago.
+Bodo is a skull dated to 600 ka.
+It is one of the first archaic specimens we can consider closer to Homo sapiens, likely an ancestor of the modern human populations that appear in East Africa 200 k years ago.

-It has primitive features, but they represent a transition between Homo ergaster/erectus and Homo sapiens:
+It has primitive features which actually represent a transition between Homo ergaster/erectus and Homo sapiens:

 - Very thick, double-arched supraorbital torus, but interrupted at the glabella.

 - Broadest nasal aperture in the human fossil record.